 The current runs through the body.
 To let it flow, a grounding pad is attached to the patient.
 The fact that electric current needs to run through the body of patient limits the length of time that this treatment can be performed.

 For piles, cauterization has advantages and disadvantages, just like with any other form of treatment.

 - Can be a good option because it is not as expensive and time-consuming as surgical procedures.

 - It can also be done as an outpatient procedure.

-- It is also more convenient for patients as there is no lengthy recovery time considering that there is no skin cutting to be done.
+- It is also more convenient for individuals as there is no lengthy recovery time considering that there is no skin cutting to be done.

-- Most of all, blood loss may be permanently cured since cauterizing often lead to sealing the veins.
+- Above all, bleeding may be permanently cured since cauterizing often lead to sealing the particular veins.